OPT STEM Extension

 - On the Form I-765 mark the box indicating that you are applying for renewal of your employment authorization.
 The code for section 20 is (c)(3)(C).
 Review the STEM OPT Instructions for the Form I-765 (PDF) for assistance.

-- New form I-20 with the STEM recommendation on page 2
+- New form I-20 with the STEM recommendation on page 2.
+Make sure to print, sign, and date on page 1.

 - Copies of previous I-20s, passport, visa, form I-94, and copies of any previous EAD’s (including current OPT card)